Kids in the kitchen: Taste Trek program highlights

 Extending learning beyond the service

-The impact extended beyond the service environment, with children sharing their experiences at home.
+The impact extended beyond the service environment, with children sharing these experiences back at home.
 Many took food home to their families, explained recipes and reflected on what they had learned.

 Taste Trek has been a great example of learning through doing.
 Children have strengthened their understanding of nutrition and wellbeing while building confidence, communication skills and a willingness to explore new experiences.